-Coronavirus Updates-Welcome Back!

 Refunds were processed for all cancelled performances in 2020.
 Please check your bank or card statements that were used to make the bookings.

 Welcoming You Back Safely

 As restrictions are lifted we will open our space with the priority of keeping you safe.

-We’re lucky to have a beautiful space with ample room for social distancing, a one-way system, plenty of hand sanitiser and 2 metres between tables.
+We’re lucky to have a beautiful space with ample room for social distancing, a one-way system, plenty of hand sanitiser and 2 metre spacing between tables.
 Staff are wearing face masks, a digital menu is available and contactless is the preferred payment method.

 We look forward to seeing you all soon.